fenago/data-science/lab_guides/Lab_10.md

     Caption: Boxplot of OverallCond

-    It seems that the `OverallCond` variable is in ascending
-    order: the sales price is higher if the condition value is high.
-    However, we will notice that `SalePrice` is quite high for the value 5, which seems to represent a medium condition.
-There may be other factors impacting the sales price for this category, such as higher competition between buyers for such types of properties.

 9. Now, let\'s plot a bar chart for `YrSold` as its *x* axis and `count()` as its *y* axis.
 Don\'t forget to specify